cmvandrevala/more-than-equations/content/Physics/Lesson Plans/Electric Charge.md

 ## 📋 Sequence

-- Electric charge
+- 🟢 Positive and negative electric charge
-  - Elementary charge $e = 1.6 \times 10^{-19} \: C$
+- 🟢 Elementary charge $e = 1.602 \times 10^{-19} \: C$
 - 🟣 [[Charge of Electrons in a Copper Sample]]
-- Ideal Conductors and Insulators
+- 🟢 Ideal Conductors and Insulators
-- Charging by Rubbing
+- 🟢 Charging by Rubbing
-- Charging by Contact
+- 🟢 Charging by Contact
-- Charging by Grounding
+- 🟢 Charging by Grounding
-- Charging by Induction
+- 🟢 Charging by Induction
 - 🟣 [[Charging a Balloon]]
+- 🟣 Charging a Metal Sphere by Induction

 ## 🖥️ Animations, Simulations, Activities